safdar-azeem/vue-ssr-lite/docs/refactorplan.md

 Those correspond to `app.use(...)` — standard Vue application plugins.

-`vue-ssr-lite` runtime extensions are different.
-They participate in the SSR lifecycle, contribute to head rendering, register endpoints, and manage request-scoped state.
+`vue-ssr-lite` runtime extensions are distinct from Vue plugins.
+Public v1 extensions participate in universal-safe lifecycle and scoped state management and contribute to the core managed head pipeline.
+Built-in/internal extensions may additionally utilize internal server capabilities such as endpoint registration.
 Therefore the architecture clearly distinguishes:

 | Term | Meaning |
 |---|---|